Debt options abound, but can Biden, McCarthy strike a deal?

 “We, of course, are open to having a discussion about what type of investments, what type of spending, what type of revenues are appropriate,” Jeffries said.
 “That’s a process that is available to us right now.”

 Time is short for any deal.
-Treasury Secretary Janet Yellen has said that come June 1, there would simply not be enough cash on hand to meet all of the nation’s obligations.
-“Financial and economic chaos would ensue,” she said over the weekend.
+Treasury Secretary Janet Yellen has said that come June 1, there may simply not be enough cash on hand to meet all of the nation’s obligations.
+She noted the U.S. has never defaulted on its debt.

 The House and Senate arrive back at work Tuesday, but they are in session together just eight days before the Senate breaks for the Memorial Day recess the week of May 22 with the House set to recess the following week.